moorepants/learn-multibody-dynamics/angular.rst

    u.dt(B) + me.cross(A_w_B, u)

-We can show that first results is equivalent by expressing in :math:`B` and
+We can show that the first result is equivalent by expressing in :math:`B` and
 simplifying:

 .. jupyter-execute::